 Setups can be named and saved as a snapshot (Preset) for recall at any time.
-You can save various Control Panel configurations associated with your frequent tasks.
-You don't have to spend time resetting interface configurations-just load the previously saved Preset for each task.
-If you work on multiple systems and want to carry your saved setup to another location, you can copy your saved Presets file on to movable storage and load it into any computer running the AJA Control Panel application.
-Presets are described in more detail later in this manual.
+You can save various AJA device Control Panel configurations associated with your frequent tasks.
+You don't have to spend time resetting interface configurations, just load the previously saved Preset for each task.
+See "Saving, Loading and Deleting Presets" on page 43 for more information.

+If you work on multiple systems and want to carry your saved setups to another location, you can copy your saved Preset files on to movable storage and load them into any computer running the AJA Control Panel application.